 4.2 FELLOW MEMBERS4.2.1 Fellow membership shall be conferred through nomination and approval at Annual General Meeting.
-4.2.2 Fellow membership shall be jointly nominated by at least three Fellow, Master Clinical or Clinical members and proposed as an agenda item at Annual General Meeting.
+4.2.2 Fellow membership shall be jointly nominated by at least three (3) Fellow, Master Clinical or Clinical members and proposed as an agenda item at Annual General Meeting.
 4.2.3 A Fellow member should have fulfilled all the following requirements:

 - Be a member in good standing

-- Has made an outstanding contribution to the advancement of counselling knowledge or practice either by research, teaching, publications or clinical work (Published journal papers, chapters, books, conference presentations, established clinical practice, teaching awards etc).
+- Has made an outstanding contribution to the advancement of counselling knowledge or practice either by research, teaching, publications, or clinical work (Published journal papers, chapters, books, conference presentations, established clinical practice, teaching awards etc.).

-- Has performed distinctive service to the Association (Executive committee, Subcommittees, Organising committees, Standing committees etc).
+- Has performed distinctive service to the Association (Executive committee, Subcommittees, Organising committees, Standing committees etc.).

 - Be a member in good standing